edinburghhacklab/hacklab-policies/health_and_safety/roof_risk_assessment.rst

   * - Access to roof and equipment by unauthorised persons.
     - Members of the Public, Workers, Trespassers
     - Door to roof access is locked, with keys held by Summerhall management.
 Pole for "Loft Hatch" is stored away from the hatch itself, to prevent opportunistic trespassing.
-    -
+    -None / None Applicable
   * - Fragile Roof/Skylights/Vents
     - Workers, Building Occupants
     - None / None Applicable
     - Those accessing roofs to be made aware of the skylights/vents/other areas of weakness in the roof.
-      The structural integrity of the roof of the building housing the decomissioned Air Handling equipment is not known - no work may be conducted on that roof.
+      The structural integrity of the roof of the building housing the decommissioned Air Handling equipment is not known - no work may be conducted on that roof.
   * - Hazardous emissions from chimneys / fume stacks
     - Workers
     - Any chimneys / fume stacks are positioned at least 3 meters away from the work areas.
 Workers are advised not to work within a three meter radius of any fume stacks.